 You’ve probably heard of Dogecoin as one of the latest and biggest cryptocurrencies on the market, but its market cap pales compared to larger coins like Bitcoin and Ether.
 So what does Dogecoin have that these other currencies don’t?
 Quite a lot, actually.
 Here’s why Dogecoin has staying power (and why you should consider using it).

-Let’s start by understanding what is Dogecoin.
-Dogecoin is a digital currency that started as a joke.
+According to SoFi, “Being based on Litecoin, Dogecoin uses scrypt technology.”
+This means that you can use both your CPU and GPU to mine Dogecoins.
 It originates from the doge meme, which started as an inside joke among Internet-dwelling dog lovers.
 The term doge derives from a 2010 photo of a Shiba Inu dog.
 Once online communities discovered how easy it was to tip each other small amounts of money using bitcoin and litecoin, they wanted to find a way to make it even easier.
 Thus, Dogetipbot was born in 2013.

 Billy Markus was a software developer at IBM who wanted to create a digital currency but failed his first attempts.
 That was until he found Dogecoin.
 Its initial creator was Jackson Palmer, a product manager at Adobe in Sydney.
 He came up with Dogecoin as a way to satirize cryptocurrency because he thought altcoins were getting too serious.
 It was only a humorous concept, but one that caught such a buzz that it was perfect for Markus to make into a reality.